 Workforce Development, Inc. staff assists individuals in overcoming personal or environmental barriers that may restrict their employment opportunities.
 This help may be in the form of transportation, child care or work-required uniforms.

 On-The-Job Training (OJT) is an effective way for participants to acquire new work skills while receiving a wage.
-Workforce Development, Inc. shares the cost of OJT by reimbursing the business up to half of the starting wage during the training period.
+Workforce Development, Inc. shares the cost of OJT by reimbursing a percentage of the starting wage (up to 90% depending on the company size) during the training period.

 A thorough assessment of your work history and abilities will be completed in order to determine your most marketable job skills.
 We can even help you sharpen your skills in completing applications, writing your resume and interviewing.